jesserobles/6511_project2/README.md

 # Graph Coloring CSP

 This repo contains the code for CS6511 Project 2 for Spring 2022.
-There are several example input files in the `assets/input_files` folder.
+There are several example input files in the `assets/input_files` folder, which were taken from the example files located in the class [repo](https://github.com/amrinderarora/ai/tree/master/src/main/resources/csp/coloring).

 # Running the code on an input file